 When a celebrity dies, it's a wound widely felt throughout the public.
 People who have been inspired or moved by a piece of work are often left reeling to learn the artist behind it is gone.
-It can be especially difficult to accept when seemingly young and healthy celebrity pass away.
+It can be especially difficult to accept when a seemingly young and healthy celebrity passes away.
 These shocking celebrity deaths in history exemplify some of the saddest moments in Hollywood.

-In an event that marked the end of the ‘60s era of peace and love for many, the world was shocked when up and coming actress Sharon Tate was brutally stabbed to death while nine months pregnant.
+In an event that marked the end of the ‘60s era of peace and love for many, the world was shocked when up-and-coming actress Sharon Tate was stabbed to death while nine months pregnant.
 Tate was found dead in her Los Angeles home, alongside five other bodies, on August 9th, 1969.

 The deaths were incredibly shocking to the general public due to the seemingly random nature of the attack and the gruesome details.
 Tate had been stabbed multiple times and there was an “X” cut into her stomach.
 The killers had written words like “Pig” and “Helter Skelter” on the walls using the blood of the victims.

 A prominent actress and sex symbol during her day, Marilyn Monroe’s untimely death was one of the most shocking moments in Hollywood history.
 The actress was found dead in her home on August 5th, 1962, from a presumed suicide.
 Monroe was found naked, lying on her stomach, and surrounded by empty pill bottles with a telephone in one hand.

-The pressures of stardom caused Monroe to slip into a depression.
+The pressures of stardom had caused Monroe to slip into a depression.
 Monroe’s maid contacted her psychiatrist after finding her bedroom door locked.
 The psychiatrist discovered Monroe’s body after breaking a window.
 Monroe had reportedly been living as a recluse in her Brentwood, CA, home in the months leading up to her death.